Jacorb90/Prestige-Tree/docs/buyables.md

 - title: **optional**, displayed at the top in a larger font It can also be a function that returns updating text.

-- cost(): cost for buying xth buyable, can be an object if there are multiple currencies
+- cost(): cost for buying the next buyable.
+Can have an optional argument "x" to calculate the cost of the x+1th object, but needs to use "current amount" as a default value for x.
+Can return an object if there are multiple currencies.

-- effect(): **optional**, A function that calculates and returns the current values of bonuses for having x of this buyable.
+- effect(): **optional**, A function that calculates and returns the current values of bonuses of this buyable.
 Can return a value or an object containing multiple values.

 - display(): A function returning everything that should be displayed on the rebuyable after the title, likely including the description, amount bought, cost, and current effect.
 Can use basic HTML.